 Fasting & Feasting in Lent

-The penitential and preparatory season of Lent includes 40 days of fasting, but if you look at the calendar closely enough and do the math youโll see that the actual season is a bit longer.
+The penitential and preparatory season of Lent includes 40 days of fasting.
+However, if you look at the calendar closely enough and do the math, youโll see that the actual season is a bit longer.
 Why?
-Because within those 40 days are excluded each and every Sunday.
-Sundays are feast days and cannot be fast…
+Within those 40 days, we exclude those Sundays.
+Sundays are feast days and cannot be fast days.
+These Lord’s…

 Why Do We Kneel in Prayer?

-O come, let us worship and bow down, let us kneel before the Lord, our Maker! โ Psalm 95:6 There used to be a timeโand it wasnโt too long ago!โwhen pews or sitting furniture of any kind were completely absent from the sanctuary.
-Letโs be honest, weโre a bit removed from the ancient traditions of…
+There used to be a time not long ago when pews or sitting furniture of any kind were wholly absent from the sanctuary.
+Letโs be honest, weโre a bit removed from the ancient traditions of the Church when it comes to furniture and prayer.
+We now live in an era when comfortable chairs are replacing…

 What is the Sunday Lectionary?